snapmeasureai/website/README.md

 SnapMeasure makes finding your perfect fit easy.

 With advanced AI, SnapMeasure accurately determines your measurements from just a few photos or a short video.
-The average error is only 7.0 mm or 0.27 in.
+The average error is only 0.70 cm or 0.27 in.

 SnapMeasure works with any body type, skin tone, pose, or background.